HMB3/habitatIntersect/README.md

-nenswniche : a pacakge for rapidly estimating burnt habitat
+habitatIntersect : a pacakge for rapidly estimating burnt habitat
 ================
 June 2022